Barney Miller: Fish

-In the first season of Barney Miller, the character of Fish (played by Abe Vigoda) proved so popular that ABC was considering a spin-off as early as October 1975, and the actor Vigoda tried to emphasize his importance to Barney Miller.
+In the first season of Barney Miller, the character of Fish (played by Abe Vigoda) proved so popular that ABC considered a spin-off as early as October 1975, and the actor Vigoda tried to emphasize his importance to Barney Miller.
 Author Richard Meyers reported, "Abe Vigoda had been complaining loudly and often that if it were not for Fish, Barney might be a bust.
 He wanted more attention, more credit, and more money.
 [TV Guide] said that he wanted the show changed to Fish and Barney, although he would accept Barney and Fish."
 Producer Danny Arnold settled the situation by giving Vigoda his own show, provided that he appeared on at least some of the Barney Miller episodes in the meantime.

 Fish premiered on February 5, 1977.
 It focused on the domestic side of Fish's life as he and his wife Bernice (played by Florence Stanley) became foster parents to five racially mixed children known as "Persons in Need of Supervision" (PINS).
 Fish continued to appear sporadically in the second half of Season 3 of Barney Miller while also starring in Fish.
-During the 1977–78 season, Fish officially retired from the NYPD in Season 4, Episode 2 episode of Barney Miller.
+During the 1977–78 season, Fish officially retired from the NYPD in the second episode of season 4 of Barney Miller.
 Fish had reasonably good ratings but did not match Barney Millers.
 ABC was going to renew the show for a third season, but, according to cast member Todd Bridges, Vigoda demanded more money than the producers were willing to pay.
 As a result, ABC canceled Fish in May 1978 without a series finale.